ukoquique-proves/javaSide/deployment/RENDER.md

 ### Database Connection Fails

-**Issue**: Application starts but can't connect to Supabase.
+**Issue**: Application starts but can't connect to database.

 **Solutions**:

-1. Verify environment variables are correctly set
+**For Render Managed PostgreSQL**:
+1. Verify you're using the **Internal Database URL** (not External)
+2. Ensure JDBC format is correct: `jdbc:postgresql://host/database`
+3. Check that web service and database are in the same region
+4. Verify username and password match database credentials

+**For External Supabase (Free Tier)**:
+1. **Network is unreachable** error is common on Render free tier
+2. Try Option B (Connection Pooler) from Step 5
+3. Or upgrade to paid Render plan for external database access

+**For Supabase Connection Pooler**:
+1. Ensure you're using port 6543 (not 5432)
-2. Check Supabase connection string format: `jdbc:postgresql://HOST:5432/DATABASE`
+2. Verify pooler URL format: `jdbc:postgresql://pooler-host:6543/postgres`
-3. Ensure Supabase allows connections from Render's IP ranges
-4. Test connection string locally first
+3. Check Supabase pooler is enabled in your project settings

 ### Port Binding Issues